 Where is iHazmat located?

-iHazmat Regulatory Ltd. is a Canadian company and both our corporate office and training facility are located in New Westminster, BC.
-Our corporate office and training facilty address is: #119 – 5589 Byrne Rd, Burnaby, BC, V5J VJ1.
+iHazmat Regulatory Ltd. is a Canadian company with both our corporate office and training facility located in Burnaby, BC.
+Our corporate office address is: #119 – 5589 Byrne Rd, Burnaby, BC, V5J VJ1.

 What does iHazmat do?

 iHazmat provides regulatory support to help you comply with the various dangerous goods regulations.
 Our services can be applied to shipping and handling dangerous goods by air, ground or sea.
 Our regulatory expertise, combined with our range of products and customer first attitude, make iHazmat Regulatory the ideal choice for your hazmat needs.
 We are a Canadian company providing North America with workplace compliance solutions including Certified DG Training, SDS Services, Repacking, Shipping Products and more.

 Who are iHazmat’s primary customers?

 iHazmat primarily serves the chemical, petroleum, paint and coatings, transportation, and medical industries which deal with dangerous goods or hazardous materials.
 This includes any business which must comply with the regulatory requirements set forth in the WHMIS, OSHA, IATA, IMDG, TDG, and 49CFR regulations.

 What is iHazmat's competitive advantage?

 iHazmat is at the intersection of dangerous goods regulations and technology.
 We offer value-added regulatory knowledge in all aspects of our business ensuring you are given compliant and easy to manage solutions.
 Our regulatory team is knowledgeable in TDG Clear Language, WHMIS 2015, IATA, IMDG, GHS, OSHA, 49CFR and more.
 From our 45+ years of combined regulatory experience to our cutting edge content development team, you can be sure you’re in good hands at iHazmat.
 Trust the experts.